Table of Contents

 With warm weather arriving you’re probably getting that spring cleaning itch.
 Not only will spring cleaning remove clutter from your home, but you can actually make money by cleaning up your clutter.

-Spring and summer are a great time to clean out your house and earn money for your trouble.
+Spring and summer are a great time to clean out your house and earn money for your troubles.
 You can end up with more money in your pocket and a cleaner, less cluttered home space.
 Here are some spring cleaning tips to get going.

 The easiest way to make money from cleaning is to have someone buy your stuff.
 For some of the better items, selling online can be more profitable than selling it at a yard sale.
 Here are a few sites you can use to sell items online.

 Unless you’ve been living under a rock, you’ve heard of eBay — “the world’s largest garage sale” — but there might be some aspects of selling there that you haven’t heard of.
 Of course, you can go on and list your item via the traditional auction method and hope the price gets bid up.
 If you want to get a certain amount for your item (for example, what you think you might be able to sell it for in a garage sale or what you think is close to the item’s value) you can put in a reserve.
 To figure out how much money you’ll get after eBay and PayPal fees, make sure to use a great online calculator.

 eBay has a less stressful way you can sell items, too.
 It’s called eBay Instant Sale.
 With this section of the website you put in what item you want to sell (usually electronics) and its current condition (brand new, used with no scratches, etc.).
-A price quote pops out that you can choose to accept or not.
+A price quote pops up you can choose to accept or not.
 If you accept it you put your item in a box, print a free shipping label, and send it off to eBay.
 The item is inspected, and if it is as you described it originally, you get paid.